 Nevertheless, I’m fucking tired of people telling me I haven’t worked hard enough or sacrificed adequately for what I want.
 I’ve given everything just to breathe.
 There’s no light at the end of my tunnel, and it’s not getting any easier being another spic in Trump’s America.
 No amount of self-help books or positive thinking is going to change that.
 Is my story unique?
 Am I different?
 No. This country is loaded with life stories more interesting and way worse than mine.
 America is built on it.

 As I finish the Macadamia nut cookie I grabbed earlier for dessert, I chuckle at myself.
 If only my childhood friends could see me now.
 Too bad many of them are dead or in prison.
 Columbia University is an incredible school.
 Alas, what might’ve been will never be for me.
 I sincerely wish everyone here who graduated the very best.
 They have no idea how good they have it.
 As celebrations quiet and the event concludes, I leave with renewed vigor.
 I’ve come a long way.
 And the thirst for more hasn’t diminished.
 It still burns within me.
 Just like you.

-Recently, a friend of mine sent me an article about Junot Diaz’s life, thinking I might find it interesting.
+Recently, a friend of mine sent me an article about Junot Diaz’s (An award-winning Dominican author) life, thinking I might find it interesting.
 I didn’t.
-I found it boring and think his work overrated.
+I found it boring and his work overrated.
 I was surrounded by assholes like him growing up.
 He isn’t original, he’s a dime a dozen around these parts.
 What I find inspirational are people who fight, love and sacrifice for the edification of good against all odds.
 But if someone like Junot can “write his way out” so can I. There’s no excuse or curse that I haven’t endured, and there will be no breaks.
 You shouldn’t expect any either.
 Especially if you lack the critical essentials needed just to even have a standing chance like myself.